 A customer car sold to Lindsey Hopkins and entered for the 1966 Indy 500 for Roger McCluskey to drive as the #8 G. C. Murphy car.
 Tentatively identified as chassis 204.
 Also raced by McCluskey for the rest of 1966 then McCluskey's backup #72 entry in 1967.
 Hopkins bought a new 1967 Eagle for McCluskey in 1967 and then acquired the ex-Yunick one as well but it is still possible that the 1966 car was used as a short track or road course car that season.
 Hopkins bought another new Eagle in 1968 which relegated the 1966 car further down the order.
 How it was used in 1968, if at all, is unknown.
 In 1969 Wally Dallenbach joined the Hopkins team to drive the older 1966 and 1967 Eagles.
 The 1966 car was Dallenbach's backup at the 1969 Indy 500 and was presumably his short track car during that season.
 Thought to have become Dallenbach's regular car after his 1967 car was wrecked at Dover Downs.
-Unknown after Phoenix November 1970 but later reported to be in the collection of Donald E. Smith (Terre Haute, IN), a veteran sponsor and supporter of racing in Indiana.
-The car is fully restored and housed in his "500 Museum of Wheels" in Terre Haute.
-Featured in "Griot's Garage Treasures" on YouTube in November 2012.
-Smith died in 2017, and his collection, including the Eagle, was due to be auctioned in June 2018.
+Unknown after Phoenix November 1970.
+Believed for many years to be the car in the Don Smith Collection, but prior to the 2018 auction, this claim was withdrawn.

 'the Lloyd Ruby car (205?)'